ag2ai/realtime-agent-over-webrtc/README.md

 sk-proj
 ```

-and other keys may result internal server error  (500) on OpenAI server.
+Other keys may result internal server error  (500) on OpenAI server.
 For more details see:
 https://community.openai.com/t/realtime-api-create-sessions-results-in-500-internal-server-error/1060964/5

 ### (Optional) Create and use a virtual environment